HomeHow To GuidesDIY Artificial Grass - How To Install

 How To Install Artificial Grass

-The installation of artificial grass first includes a subsurface drainage medium (like sand or gravel) which is first installed and then leveled directly before installing the artificial grass.
+Installing artificial grass first includes installing a subsurface drainage medium (like sand or gravel) and then leveling it directly before installing the artificial grass.

-When water lands on fake grass, it passes through the filaments and matting and is quickly drained through this base medium and into the ground soil.
+When water lands on fake grass, it passes through the filaments and matting, draining through this base medium and into the ground soil.
 This process also prevents water or pet urine from pooling on the artificial turf.

 Before you start, Watch This Video – “How to Install Synthetic Turf.”